adebowale-akinola/open-source-in-nigeria/README.md

 # Welcome to the Nigeria Open Source Software (OSS) Survey 2023!

 We're delighted to invite you to be part of our research survey.
-Our study, titled "Open-source software contributions in Nigeria: A comparative study of correlation between recent exponential growth in software development and open-source contributions," seeks to understand the extent to which Nigerian software developers contribute to publicly accessible open-source software.
+Our study seeks to understand the extent to which Nigerian software developers contribute to publicly accessible open-source software.
 As a contributor in the field of software development, your participation is crucial to this study's success.
 We aim to gather diverse insights from developers across Nigeria, helping to paint a comprehensive picture of the OSS landscape in our country.

 The information we hope to gather from this survey includes: